CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 - **Configuration Assessment Exception Search** - Navigate to `Reports` menu

-**View Vulnerability Exceptions**

-Exceptions can be viewed in the following ways:

-- **Target System Vulnerability Exceptions List** - on each target systems view page in Vulnerability Assessments tab, there is a list of exceptions that apply to that target.
-- **Vulnerability Exception Search** - Navigate to `Reports` menu

 ##Modify a Configuration Exception

 Exceptions in a status of `Approved` may be edited by a user with `ROLE_ADMIN`.
 The exception edit does not require use of the Exception Workflow process for Approval or Rejection.
 Upon submission, the rescore event for reports falling within the exception's criteria are scheduled for immediate rescore.
 Depending on how much data is in your system, this can take some time.
 It is required for the exception to be associated with a Target that has a Target Primary ID.